Jon Spencer Blues Explosion: Extra Width (1993–1994)

 When the band signed with Matador Records they "asked for the 9xCD Stax-Volt Complete Singles 1959–1968...Matador made good with Stax, and the band enjoyed a decade-long partnership with the label".

 In late 1992 Jon Spencer Blues Explosion embarked on a long tour in the US supporting the Jesus Lizard.
 Frank Kozik designed posters for shows at Emo's, Austin, Texas and Kennel Club, San Francisco.

 Recording sessions for the Extra Width, The Jon Spencer Blues Explosion's second studio album, took place in Memphis at Doug Easleys studio on November 23/24 and December 3, 1992 during the Jesus Lizard tour and at Waterworks Recording in New York with Jim Waters where all further overdubs and mixing was done.
 The album graphic design copies a package of panty hose purchased in Memphis, Tennessee.
 The original panty hose packaging can be seen in a band photo used on Mo' Width and the later reissues of Extra Width.

 It is said that during this time Jon Spencer's stage persona evolved and he established what is now synonymous with a Blues Explosion live performance.

-"Jon had a breakthrough.
-It was time and art.
-He got better at it.
-The James Brown-style show was an old method, but Jon brought it to another level.
-Before that, it was punk – he was into it, but he was coy. he finally crossed over and became a full-fledged performer.
-He wanted to be watched."

-"Spencer writhes about, possessed by Presley during the amazing "Vacuum of Loneliness" – his tortured soul dragged over shards o' glass for all to see.
-The wailin' theremin spits out sound and adds to the cathartic confusion.
-If this is real and not theatre, I'm disturbed."